-The 80% lower is a foundational piece of any custom AR10 or 308 build.
-The .308 or AR10 80 lower itself is the key to building not only a custom rifle, but also thee route to build a rifle WITHOUT an FFL (Federal Firearm License) transfer or paperwork, in general.
-According to the definition of the law, the 80% lower is not considered a firearm since it is only partially complete.
-The 80% lower requires the builder to finish the last 20% of millwork resulting in a 100% completed lower receiver.
-This is accomplished with the help of an AR10 Jig – providing the builder with templates, depth guides, sidewalls, etc. as a fool-proof completion method.
+The 80% lower is a foundation of any custom AR-10-type / LR-308 build.
+The .308 lower itself is the key to building not only a custom rifle, but also thee route to build a rifle WITHOUT an FFL (Federal Firearm License) transfer or paperwork.
+According to the ATF and federal law, the 80% lower is not considered a firearm since it is only partially complete.
+Officially called a receiver blank, the unit requires you, the builder, to finish the last 20% of machining requirements, resulting in a 100% complete, stripped lower receiver.
+This is accomplished with the help of an AR-10/LR-308 Jig.
+The jig provides the necessary templates, depth guides, sidewalls, and tooling to get the job done.

 - Minimal technical skills required to complete